-Many mountains in Indonesia are active volcanoes.
-Hence, whenever we talked about mountains, it is most likely will involve volcanoes and craters.
-It is because Indonesia lies in the line of the Ring of Fire.
+Many mountains in Indonesia are active volcanoes, because Indonesia lies in the line of the Ring of Fire.

 Knowing that, let's take a look at mountains, active volcanoes, and craters in Sunda, starting with the famous ones.